Senior Director, Special Events

 - Develop, foster and manage relationships with corporate sponsors and committee members, including identifying personal connections to properly steward institutional funders.

-- Secure appropriate event related permits (5k and poker, in particular).
+- Secure appropriate event related permits.

 - Assist with other fundraising projects as requested.